 How?
 When your 24 words are displayed on your device screen, you must carefully write down (in the correct order and without any misspellings) your 24 words.
 Then safeguard them after you initialize your hardware wallet.
 To help you do that, every Ledger hardware wallet comes with a Recovery Sheet: a physical card specifically designed to store your 24 words.
 Please review the best practices to protect your recovery phrase and sheet, and carefully follow them.
 Once again, it is your responsibility.

-Knowledge is power – so keep on learning!
-If you enjoy getting to grips with crypto and blockchain, check out our School of Block video 3 Ways to Earn Passive Income from Crypto
+Trust yourself and keep on learning!
+If you enjoy getting to grips with crypto and blockchain, check out our School of Block episode all about the different coins and tokens available.